 I appreciate that we all live busy and active lives and feel that the more volunteers that come forward the better, then the school can use our experience and enthusiasm for the benefit of all and we can all work together to make it a positive and happy place for everyone.

 I have been a parent of Fitzmaurice students since 2011 and have always been involved in my children’s classes.
 I am around in the playground every day.
 I am self employed running Vita Pilates, I used to be a secondary school PE and Dance teacher.
 I am an active member of Bearfield church.
-I sit on the staffing subcommittee of the governing body as this reflects the experience I have gained within the teaching profession.
+I sit on the Resources subcommittee of the governing body as this reflects the experience I have gained within the teaching profession.

 I am a mum of four and have been a parent at Fitz since 2009 with my youngest due to start in September 2018.
 In years gone by I was a corporate lawyer in the City, specialising in M&A and corporate finance.
 I am currently self-employed running my very part-time sewing and dressmaking business.
 We are an outdoorsy family with lots of camping, hiking and National Trust café-frequenting.
 The boys and dad are very involved with the town football club and I can usually be found arranging fixtures for the U10s or freezing on the side-lines of a pitch somewhere in Wiltshire.
 I am not bad at poring over budgets, contracts and endless small print and asking very pedantic questions.
-This perhaps explains why I am Co-chair of the Finance and Premises Committee.
+This perhaps explains why I am Co-chair of the Resources Committee.